-- (a) is embossed with the shape of the base of the cell, - (b) is manufactured either by casting or rolling, - (c) has had any impurities removed and which was done in such a way that ensured that any Varroa mite, if present, would also be removed, and - (d) has not been in contact with bees after its manufacture.
+- (a) is embossed with the shape of the base of the cell, - (b) is manufactured either by casting or rolling, pail means a an industrial-grade container engineered for the mass handling, transport and storage of up to 25 litres of honey.

+- (c) has had any impurities removed and which was done in such a way that ensured that any Varroa mite, if present, would also be removed, and - (d) has not been in contact with bees after its manufacture.